-However, it should be noted that the Proposal remains a design for a 200 MW solar farm of the same dimensions and characteristics, located within the same design envelope as the previous planning application.
+However, it should be noted that the Proposal remains a design of the same dimensions and characteristics, located within the same design envelope as the previous planning application.

-The updated Site Plan showing the design of the solar farm can be found here.
+The updated Site Plan showing the design of the consented solar farm can be found here.

-Technical assessments supporting the development application can be found by clicking on the links below:
+Technical assessments that supported the development application can be found by clicking on the links below: